Tousengi/OCT-IOI-Detection/README.md

 > **Quantitative Analysis of Vitreous Cells and Vitreoretinal Interface Irregularities in Optical Coherence Tomography for Intraocular Inflammation Detection**
 >
-> Deng Qianyi, et al.
+> Deng Qianyi, Kazumasa Kishimoto, Osamu Sugiyama, Yuhei Iga, Masahiro Akada, Junki Hoshino, Hidetaka Matsumoto, Hideo Akiyama, Hiroshi Tamura, Masayuki Hata.

 This repository provides the principal method components and training protocol used in the study.
 The implementation is based on modified Ultralytics YOLO11 source code.